LabShengLi/nanome/docs/Usage.md

 # 1. Running NANOME for human nanopore sequencing data

 ## Running samples
+The command for running NANOME pipeline is to run `nextflow run TheJacksonLaboratory/nanome`.
+- `--dsname` is dataset/analysis name.
-The command for running NANOME pipeline is to run `nextflow run TheJacksonLaboratory/nanome`. `--input` is input Fast5 file locations, our pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders. `--dsname` is output dataset name.
+- `--input` is input Fast5 files path.
+Nanome pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders.
+- `--genome` is reference genome.

-By default, we are using hg38 human reference genome, and you can specify other reference genome using parameter `type='ecoli'`.
+By default, we are using `--genome=hg38` for human reference genome, and you can specify other reference genome using parameter `--genome=ecoli`.
 We defined a bunch of predefined running configuration params in profile in next section.
 An example of how to use NANOME pipeline is given below.

 ```angular2html
 # Get pipeline help